The-Politico/chartwerk-editor/docs/api/datamap.md

 # chartwerk.datamap

-The datamap contains classifications of the columns in a user's chart data.
-This API drives what controls are presented to a chart creator based on the types of data the data classifications denote.
+The datamap contains classifications of the columns in a user's data.
+This API drives what controls are presented to a chart creator in the editor.

 - [Data classification grammar](#data-classification)
 - [Default classifications](#default)